 I'm Saquib, a computer scientist, designer, and entrepreneur.

-Impact: I have helped build six startups via my research and venture studio Universal Machine, working with some amazingly talented founders in the process.
+Impact and Fundraising: I have helped build six startups via my research and venture studio Universal Machine, working as the technical architect for each of them, and working with some amazingly talented cofounders in the process.
 The startups are in the areas of media/entertainment, IoT, climate, and transportation.
 Across all these startups, we have raised $45M in seed rounds, from some of the top VCs including Andreessen Horowitz and Polychain Capital.

 Selected Research